timothylimyl/lit-llama-qa/README.md

 ## SQuAD 2.0

 We are focusing on QA dataset first as the future goal is to train abstractive qa with dialogue based replies (hard to evaluate, no standard benchmark for this).
-To start off, our targeted dataset will be SQuAD 2.0 which is an extractive dataset with unanswerable questions.
+To start off, our first targeted dataset will be SQuAD 2.0.

 (A) Dataset detail